 It didn’t matter who attempted to put Elfin in the tub; she didn’t discriminate – she simply screamed.
 Worse – she refused to sit in the shallowest water, clinging to me instead.
 There was no prising her off for even a quick sponge down – she was literally like a limpet.

-It broke my heart to see my baby terrified and hating bath time so much; but I had to keep her clean, and wet wipe washes were not a legitimate longterm solution.
+It broke my heart to see my baby terrified of bath time so much; but I had to keep her clean, and wet wipe washes were not a legitimate longterm solution.

-It dawned on me what had caused the issue, and when I realised it was my own fault – I’d instigated her phobia – the guilt I felt was immense.
+While I was initially baffled as to why my baby hates baths all of a sudden, it dawned on me what had caused the issue.
+And when I realised it was my own fault – I’d instigated her phobia – the guilt I felt was immense.

 Why Is My Baby Scared of Bath Time?